sverweij/mscgen_js/wikum/build.md

     - r.js (mandatory for smashing together css sources.
 Mandatory for creating an minified version of the javascript (which in itself is optional))
     - jshint (optional: linting)
     - mocha (optional: unit testing)
+    - istanbul (optional: unit testing coverage)
-    - plato (optional: code reporting)
+    - plato (optional: static code analysis)
 - git (for gh-pages deployment target only)
 - imagemagik and optipng (generating favicons)